-- 2 small garlic cloves, minced or 1 – 2 tsp garlic powder, to taste
+- 2 small garlic cloves, minced or 1 - 2 teaspoon garlic powder, to taste

-- 2 tbsp Franks hot sauce or sriracha
+- 2 tablespoon Franks hot sauce or sriracha

-- 3 tbsp chopped chives, or to taste
+- 3 tablespoon chopped chives, or to taste

 Other things you could experiment with are fresh herbs like basil, tarragon, parsley or chives, chopped anchovies, capers or chilli.
 Have fun and be creative.
 Make sure to let me know in the comments below what your favourite flavour is!